bmw-tech/widget_driver/widget_driver/README.md

       }
     ```

-4. This requires us to override `updateDriverProvidedProperties(...)` which gets called on state update to the corresponding DriveableWidget.
+4. This requires us to override `updateDriverProvidedProperties(...)` which gets called whenever the corresponding widgets gets asked to re-render by its parent (same as `didUpdateWidget`).
 That way we can respond to new values to our provided properties given to us by the widget.
-(Technical Note: This is because the Driver does not get rebuilt on state updates.
+(Technical Note: This is because the Driver does not get rebuilt when the widget gets rebuilt.
 And a call to `notifyWidget()` is not necessary, this function gets called before the widget shows the new data.)

     ```dart
     @GenerateTestDriver()